 Tel: +254 (0)20 822 111

-Avis, Sixt and Budget, among others, are represented at the airport.
+Most worldwide rental companies are represented at the airport.

 Taxis take passengers to the central city hotels and its best to negotiate a fixed fare upfront.

-The facilities at the airport are fairly limited, but include a bank and bureau de change, left luggage, telephones, medical aid, a bar and restaurant, duty-free shops selling curios, tourist information and hotel reservations.
+The facilities at the airport are fairly limited, but include a bank and bureau de change, left luggage, telephones, medical aid, a bar and restaurant, duty-free shops selling curios, tourist information, and hotel reservations.
 There are disabled facilities, but passengers should advise their airline in advance of any special needs.

-VIP lounges associated with individual airlines provide business services and internet cafes offer copy and fax services, however conference facilities are only available at hotels in Nairobi.
+VIP lounges associated with individual airlines provide business services and internet cafes offer copy and fax services.
+However, conference facilities are only available at hotels in Nairobi.

 Nairobi Airport Taxis: the taxi fares above are intended as a guideline only.